-Practice with a friend or interview coach. (we provide this service)Rehearsing with a friend is like practicing in front of the mirror, but with an added bonus of someone you trust giving you an honest critique of how you look and sound.
+Practice with a friend or interview coach.
+(We provide this service, too.)Rehearsing with a friend is like practicing in front of the mirror, but with an added bonus of someone you trust giving you an honest critique of how you look and sound.
 Have your friend ask you a list of potential questions and pretend you are actually in the interview — act and speak as though you are addressing a principal or superintendent.
 Take your friend's constructive criticism seriously and do what you can to remedy anything seen as negative or unprofessional.
 A little practice goes a long way!

 Know and incorporate current industry buzzwords.One of the best ways to impress your interviewer is to stay current on education and know and use buzzwords or catch phrases... properly.
 Furthermore, it is a good idea to remain up-to-date on the latest works in academia and applicable courses.
 Understanding what the up and coming theories and techniques are can really boost your rank amongst the competition.
 Schools are always looking for fresh ideas and educators who are willing to learn.

 Link yourself to the school.This technique will give you a greater chance of gaining the position.
 The main focus is to give you the opportunity to already place yourself in the position.
-By asking the right kind of questions, you will give the interviewer the impression that you fit perfectly.
+By asking the right kind of questions, you will give the interviewer the impression that you fit in perfectly.
 For example, instead of asking, "What kind of in-services and continuing education does your district offer?" ask "Which workshops and in-services will I be able to attend?"
 This allows you to attach yourself to the district and take pride of ownership in the school.

 Show how you effectively collaborate with parents.Since parents play a key role in the learning process, particularly with elementary school students, it is imperative that you convey your skills with regard to communicating with families.
 This is especially so if you are applying for the position of Vice Principal.
-If disciplinary matters arise, you will more than likely have to speak with the parents.
+If disciplinary matters arise, you will most likely have to speak with the parents.
 Patience, communication, and compassion are all key traits that you will need to have when dealing with students' families.

 Below you will find many interview tips, including teacher interview questions and answers, confidence building techniques, job search etiquette, and effective follow up.
 This information has also appeared in our past free bi-weekly newsletters.
-We know you will find it to be helpful and beneficial at your next job interview.
+We know you will find them to be helpful and beneficial at your next job interview.
 However, why risk blowing the one shot you have at acing your interview?